Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: A. 1D Heisenberg model with FQS(1q, 3p)

 In addition to higher expressibility, the advantage of FQS is its simultaneous optimization of multi parameters.
 Similar to NFT and Fraxis, FQS can analytically obtain the exact landscape of cost function.
 While the number of parameters to be updated at each iteration is limited to one in NFT and two in Fraxis, FQS can update at most three parameters which fully parameterize a single-qubit gate.
-To confirm it, we carried out additional ITE simulations for the 1D Heisenberg model in Eq.~(\ref{eqn:Heisenberg}) with the ansatz in Fig.~\ref{fgr:PQC_Heisenberg}.
-For fair comparison, we prepared two settings such that two simulations were performed with equivalent expressibility.
-In the first setting (A), all 15 single-qubit gates $U(\vartheta)$ in the ansatz with two layers were treated by FQS(1q, 3p) as shown in Table \ref{tbl:simulation_settings}.
-On the other hand, in the second setting (B), these 15 gates were decomposed into 15 $R_y$ and 30 $R_z$ gates as $U(\vartheta) = R_{z}(\phi)R_{y}(\psi)R_{z}(\lambda)$, and the 45 gates were sequentially optimized with NFT.
-We carried out 30 independent simulations with different initial parameters that were shared by the two settings, where the initial rotational axes were determined randomly, and the initial rotational angles were fixed to $\pi$.
-Figure \ref{fgr:Heisenberg_Fidelity} shows the cumulative distributions of the fidelity between the ground state and the resulting state at 40, 80, 160, and 320 time step.
-Since being trapped at local minimum is less likely for ITE, the fidelity in both simulations became gradually larger as the time step increased.
-Note that because the total number of gates in NFT simulation is larger than that in FQS, actions of the respective ITE propagators in NFT are scaled down more than FQS for better reproduction even with the coordinate-wise update.
-Nevertheless it is obvious that FQS reproduced ITE paths more accurately than NFT, which evinces the importance to take correlation among parameters into account.
+To confirm it, we carried out additional ITE simulations for the 1D Heisenberg model in Eq.~(\ref{eqn:Heisenberg}) with the ansatz in Fig.~\ref{fgr:PQC_Heisenberg}(a).

+For fair comparison, we prepared two settings such that two simulations were performed on PQC with equivalent expressibility.
+In the first condition (Setting-A), all $D=15$ single-qubit gates $U_d(\vartheta)$ in the ansatz with two layers were treated by FQS(1q,~3p) as shown in Table \ref{tbl:simulation_settings}.
+On the other hand, in the second condition (Setting-B), these 15 gates were decomposed into 15 $R_y$ and 30 $R_z$ gates ($D=45$) as $U(\vartheta) = R_{z}(\phi)R_{y}(\psi)R_{z}(\lambda)$, and the 45 gates were sequentially optimized with NFT.